The term ‘VO2 max’ will be familiar to many cyclists, and most riders will know it’s a metric that differentiates professional cyclists from amateurs.

 - ‘Peripheral’ adaptations, which relate to adaptations at the muscles that improve their ability to take on and process the oxygen

 Central adaptations respond best to intervals that allow you to spend as much time as possible close to your VO2 max.

-Happily, you can get a rough idea of how much time you’re spending close to VO2 max by looking at heart rate.
+Happily, you can get a rough idea of how much time you’re spending close to VO2 max by looking at heart rate or training with power.
 Any time you spend above 90 per cent of your maximum heart rate can be considered constructive VO2 max training time.

 There are lots of workout designs that allow you to score a lot of time close to VO2 max, including: